Information for Accepted Graduate Students

 - Contact the Registrar’s Office if you have any questions or concerns.

 A number of graduate programs require attendance at a group advisement session for your first semester of graduate study.
-This provides the faculty an opportunity to address a number of questions many students have about their progress through a particular graduate program which are common to first semester students.
-During these sessions you select the courses needed to begin your program in spring 2016.
+This provides the faculty an opportunity to address a number of questions many students have about their progress through a particular graduate program which is common to first semester students.
+During these sessions, you select the courses needed to begin your program.

 You must be an admitted student to attend any of the sessions below.
 In your admission packet, a flyer should have been enclosed inviting you to a group advisement sessions, if it is required for your program.
 If you are unsure how to reserve a seat at one of these sessions or you are unable to attend one of these scheduled sessions, please call (518-454-5143) or email the Office of Graduate Admissions.
 If you do not see your program listed here, you may require individual advisement.
 Please contact Graduate Admissions with any questions you have.

 The sessions listed below are available to students admitted to the graduate Communication Sciences & Disorders (CSD) program: